wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab4.md

 - Test the Predefined Chat Response functionality (click on the little chat bubble right above the response area in the Agent Desktop) and sending messages and attachments. `Complete` the chat when done.

-### Congratulations, you are now ready to start Lab 5!
+### Congratulations, you are now ready to start Lab5!

 <script>
 function mainPage() {window.location.href = "https://wxcctechsummit.github.io/wxcclabguides/TechSummitRoW_2021/HomePage.html";}